StackStorm/st2docs/docs/source/install/ansible.rst

         - name: Verify StackStorm Installation
           role: st2smoketests

-Here is a `full list of Variables <https://github.com/stackstorm/ansible-st2#variables>`_.
+Check out the `full list of Variables <https://github.com/stackstorm/ansible-st2#variables>`_.

 Custom SSL Certificate for ``st2web``
 --------------------------------------

 By default we generate a self-signed certificate for ``nginx`` in ``st2web`` role.
-It's possible to pass an externally signed SSL certificate instead:
+If you have your own properly signed certificate, you can use that instead:

 .. sourcecode:: yaml